-Hannah Holt is a children’s author.
-Her books, The Diamond & The Boy (2018, Balzer+Bray) and A Father’s Love (2019, Philomel) weave together her love of science and language.
-She lives in Oregon with her husband, four children, and a cat.
+Hannah Holt is a children’s author with an engineering degree.
+Her books, The Diamond & The Boy (2018, Balzer+Bray) and A Father’s Love (2019, Philomel) weave together her love of language and science.
+She lives in Oregon with her husband, four children, and a very patient cat named Zephyr.
 She and her family enjoy reading, hiking, and eating chocolate chip cookies.

 As a child, Hannah loved building towers and staring at the night sky.
 When she wasn’t stargazing or constructing elaborate block cities, she frequently had her nose in a book.
 Sometimes her mother gently scolded her to, “stop reading and do your homework.”

 Hannah also liked puzzles—whether jigsaw, a mystery novel, or a math problem.
 At Brigham Young University, she tried to balance her interest in science and humanities by majoring in engineering and minoring in German.
 While in college, she met Josh Holt.
 They married during his first year as a physics PhD student.

 One December while in graduate school, Josh and Hannah wondered what to give family members for Christmas.
 Short on cash, Hannah created homemade comic books starring family members and gave them as presents.